Date: Saturday, 26 July 2025, 10th Annual Day

 Background

 - Mangroves can protect coastlines from storm surges, tsunamis, and rising sea levels.
-They also protect coral reefs, sea grass beds and shipping lanes against siltation and erosion.
+They also protect coral reefs, seagrass beds, and shipping lanes against siltation and erosion.
 Thus, mangroves increase resilience to natural hazards.

 - Mangroves are also an important tool in the fight against climate change.
 They take up to five times more carbon out of the atmosphere than forests on land.